 We see the same pattern through the reign of the kings.
 One king destroyed all the idols and followed God with all his heart while his son reverted back to worshiping idols and doing everything evil more than the previous generations.

 God doesn’t have grandchildren but only sons and daughters.
-He wants us to WANT to love Him and serve Him with all our heart.
+He wants us to WANT to love Him and serve Him with all our hearts.

 When Your Heart Breaks because God Has No Grandchildren

 There is no doubt that your heart will break when your children choose not to follow God.

 God doesn’t want you to stay there!

 He wants you to face your trials with joy!